o2xp/react-datatable/examples/createPresetAndFilterByColumnsExample.md

-This example is regrouping the new options(create preset and multiple filter by columns) that offer the datatable.
+This example is regrouping the new options implemented(create preset and multiple filter by columns) that offer the datatable.

 [**Live implementation**](https://codesandbox.io/s/create-preset-filter-by-column-for-o2xp-react-datatable-ycxeql?file=/src/index.js)